gtsilva/Fall2025_IOB_PhD_Course/README.md

 5. **Creating animations** of your data
 6. **Generating audio** from spike recordings
 7. **Merging audio and video** for presentations

+After completing the introduction notebook, use **Day5_Your_Analysis.ipynb** to practice on your own data or explore the examples further.

 ---